Quick Links

 Welcome to Year 5!

 In English, we can't wait to read our new Power of Reading book ‘Ice Trap’ by M. P. Robertson and Meredith Hooper to inspire our talk, drama and writing.
-We will be exploring the TRUE story about Shackleton's incredible expedition from England to the Antarctic and what challenges they faced along the way...
+We will be exploring the true story about Ernest Shackleton's incredible expedition from England to the Antarctic and the challenges they faced along the way...

 In Maths, we will begin the term by looking at shape, position & direction and decimals.
 We then move on to converting measurements, negative numbers and volume.
-We really encourage the use of Doodle Maths at home which has shown to really improve Maths fluency - we will be keeping track of who is in the green zone!
+We really encourage the use of Doodle Maths at home which has shown to really improve Maths fluency.
 As well as this, we encourage rockin’ out on Times Tables Rockstars.

-Guided reading will start the week beginning Monday 17th April and we will share weekly home tasks in your child’s pupil handbook.
-Weekly spellings will also be shared in these handbooks every Monday.
+Weekly spellings will be shared in these handbooks every Monday.
 Please encourage your child to read and practice their spellings regularly.

 We value your support and encourage you to continue to work alongside your children at home.
 If you have any questions or queries please don’t hesitate to email our Year 5 address.